 Leaseholders repairs and maintenance service

-Sometimes it may be necessary for a maintenance surveyor to call and carry out an inspection before a contractor is given an order to carry out repair works.
+Sometimes it may be necessary for a property manager to call and carry out an inspection before a contractor is given an order to carry out repair works.

 When a contractor is issued with an order to carry out a repair it states one of the following priority categories: